Together for Wildlife - Goal 5

 We will incorporate Indigenous knowledge into statutory and non-statutory wildlife stewardship decision-making through the collaborative development of policies and procedures.
 These policies and procedures will provide direction and guidance for provincial government staff in order to ensure a consistent approach across the province.
 Jointly with the First Nations–B.C.
 Wildlife and Habitat Conservation Forum, we will draft a policy and engage with Indigenous governments.

-• Established a Working Group of the FN Forum to advance this action
+• Established a Working Group of the First Nations Forum to determine how best to incorporate Indigenous Knowledge into wildlife and habitat decisions

 • Build on existing strategies and approaches developed collaboratively with First Nations